raffleit/raffleit-angular/README.md

 ## Known Bugs
-- When adding a participant, the focus isn't moved to the name input.
+- No validation on name and number of tickets when adding a participant

 ## Command Line Stuff